 Instructions

-1. First you will need to download and print out our Shark Paper Plate Craft Template (It is file #154 in our free printable resource library.) or plan to draw and cut out your own pieces freehand.
+- Print out our Shark Paper Plate Craft Template or draw and cut out your own pieces freehand.